What is a kitchen table agreement?

 If you decide to separate or divorce, you will need to agree on how you divide your finances.
-This means any money, property, debt, or pensions.
+This includes any money, property, debt, or pensions.

-There are lots of ways you can reach an agreement on how to separate your finances, and some options are cheaper than others.
+There are many ways to reach an agreement over how to divide your money and property, and some options are cheaper than others.

-Tip: If you’re looking to save money, explore completing the divorce application yourself via the government website or book a free 15-minute call to understand the options available to you.
+Tip: If you’re looking to save money, explore completing the divorce application yourself via the government website or book a free 15-minute call to understand your options.

 Common ways to reach an agreement:

 You reach an agreement between yourselves over how to divide your money, property and any other assets or debts.
 The kitchen table divorce is by far the cheapest (albeit not the most secure) option.

 Negotiation Specialists ££:

 You can use a specialist, such as amicable, to help you to reach an agreement over your finances.
 We can also prepare all the legal documents required (a consent order) which is reviewed by a Judge and made legally binding once approved.

 You each instruct a solicitor and reach an agreement through them acting for you.
 It is a myth that you need a solicitor to divorce .

 A arbitrator can decide any unresolved dispute over money and property, without lengthy and expensive court proceedings.
 Read more in our guide here.